-- Research papers - original full-length research papers which have not been published previously, except in a preliminary form, and which should not exceed 7,500 words (including allowance for no more than 8 tables and illustrations).
+1. Research papers - original full-length research papers which have not been published previously, except in a preliminary form, and which should not exceed 7,500 words. (excluding abstract, references and no more than 8 tables and illustrations)

-- Review articles - will be accepted in areas of topical interest, will normally focus on literature published over the previous five years, and should not exceed 10,000 words (including allowance for no more than 6 tables and illustrations).
+2. Review articles - will be accepted in areas of topical interest, will normally focus on literature published over the previous five years, and should not exceed 10,000 words. (exlcuding abstract, references and no more than 8 tables and illustrations)

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

 Ensure that the following items are present:One author has been designated as the corresponding author with contact details:

 • E-mail address

 All necessary files have been uploaded: